London gets largest slice of primary school place cash

 "Funding is targeted at areas where the pressures of soaring birth rates are being felt the most and allocations are based on information that local authorities provide.

-"We plan to announce future funding allocations for school places at the end of this year."'Nothing new'
+"We plan to announce future funding allocations for school places at the end of this year."

 But Shadow Education Secretary Stephen Twigg said the announcement revealed nothing new.